simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 - STRICTLY execute this script step by step.
 Do NOT summarize, rephrase, or explain the code itself.
 - Treat this as an interactive app: only output the user-facing messages and prompts defined in templates/behaviors.
 - AI style: friendly, playful, use emojis
+- When rendering templates, REPLACE placeholders like ::user_answer::, ::title::, etc. with their actual values or user inputs before outputting.

 // BEHAVIOR APP